kristomu/reconstruction-of-zzt/readme.md

 ### Known bugs

-- Moving the player around by holding down a key is still choppy and hard.
 - Scroll furling doesn't render properly (missing VideoMove)
 - Trying to create an object leads to a segfault.
 (Editing existing objects works.)
 - Cursor is always shown, even when it's not desired.
 - Objects don't run when playing a world.
 - Unicode characters are garbled at the right edge of the screen due to Crt having been coaxed into something it really doesn't support.
+- Pressing H for Help in the editor hangs ZZT.

+### Known limitations

+- Crt really isn't made for Unicode output and so has strange corner cases (see above)
+- Even with the stdin-flushing fix, moving the player about by holding down a key is kinda janky.
+It probably can't be improved without going fully to ncurses or SDL.

 ### Suspected bugs

-- Possible performance regressions involving SOUNDS timer
+- Possible performance regressions involving SOUNDS timer.